needle-tools/needle-engine-support/documentation/getting-started/index.md

 # Downloads

 With **Needle Engine**, you can create fully interactive 3D websites.
-They can be deployed anywhere on the web and get optimized automatically by the **Needle Engine Build Pipeline**.
+They can be deployed anywhere on the web and get optimized automatically by the **Needle Engine Build Pipeline** reducing asset size by up x100 without compromising quality.

 Needle Engine is available as a package for Unity, add-on for Blender, as a ready-to-go Web Component, and as npm package for projects without an editor integration.
 Each of these comes with the same components and building blocks – the choice is yours.